OutSystems/docs-support/src/licensing/move-apps-personal-enterprise.md

 You can transfer applications when you upgrade from a Personal or Trial Edition to a paid subscription.

-In order to transfer applications from a Personal or Trial environment to an enterprise environment:
+To transfer applications from a Personal or Trial environment to an enterprise environment, follow these steps:

- * Go to Service Center in the Personal Environment.
+ 1. Go to Service Center in the Personal Environment.

- * Go to Factory > Solutions
+ 1. Go to **Factory** > **Solutions**.

- * Select “New Solution”
+ 1. Click the **New Solution** link.

- * Enter a name for the Solution and click “Save.”
+ 1. Enter a name for the Solution and click **Save**.

- * This will bring up the Solution screen.
-Click on the “Components” tab.
+ 1. On the **Solution** screen, select the **Components** tab.

- * In the “Associate Components with Solution” input, enter a module you wish to transfer.
+ 1. In the **Associate Components with Solution** field, enter the module you want to transfer.
 Enter all of the applicable modules.

- * If the component is dependent on other modules that are not in the destination environment, make sure  “Include dependencies as components” is checked and click “Associate.”
+ 1. If the component is dependent on other modules that are not in the destination environment, ensure that the **Include dependencies as components** checkbox is selected and click **Associate**.

+ 1. Click **Save**

- * Click “Save”  You will then go back to the Solution screen.
+    You are brought back to the **Solution** screen.

- * Click “Download” on the “Current Running Version” of the Solution.
+ 1. Click **Download** on the **Current Running Version** of the solution.
 This will compile a file with the .osp extension that you will be able to Download.

-* Upload this file to the [IP Portal](https://www.outsystems.com/homeIpp/IPP_Page.aspx) in order to remove IP protections.
-This will then email you a link to download the version of the file that can be installed in the new environment.
+ 1. To remove IP protections, upload this file to the [IP Portal](https://www.outsystems.com/homeIpp/IPP_Page.aspx).

+    You will receive an email with a link to download the version of the file that can be installed in the new environment.

-* Once you have this file, in the Enterprise Environment, go to the development environment instance of Service Center and go to Factory > Solutions
+ 1. Once you have this file, in the Enterprise Environment, go to the development environment instance of Service Center and go to **Factory** > **Solutions**.

-* Click “Upload and Publish a Solution”
+ 1. Click **Upload and Publish a Solution**.

-* Choose the file and upload it - this will upload and publish all of the components of the solution into the new environment
+ 1. Choose the file and upload it.

+    This uploads and publishs all of the components of the solution into the new environment.

 Note that this does not transfer data, only the modules themselves.